oVirt/ovirt-site/source/release/4.2.6/index.html.md

 use `includepkgs` and add only those you need avoiding to override packages from other repos.

+## Known Issues
+- With oVirt Node 4.2.6 IP over infiniband is not working anymore after an upgrade, due to kernel 3.10.0-862.11.6.el7.x86_64.
+  You can find some detail here: https://bugs.centos.org/view.php?id=15193.
+  An async release will be issued as soon as a new kernel will be available.

 ## What's New in 4.2.6?

 ### Enhancements